AgnieszkaAureliaMarczak/Hangman/README.md

 ## :star: General Information

-Create multiple accomodation vouchers with various variables and save them into a TXT or PDF file, ready to print!
+*This is a copy of an interactive game created by me [here](https://github.com/AgnieszkaAureliaMarczak/Podstawy/blob/master/src/metody/Wisielec.java).

-*I created this app to practise object-oriented principles such as inheritance and interfaces.*
+I designed it to practise principles of structure-oriented programming.*

 ## :star: Features
 :point_right: Write unlimited number of coupons/vouchers